kiransalve/student_performance_ml/README.md

        │
        ├── Loads the training and test data files (like Excel or CSV) │
-       ├── Prepares a tool that:
+       ├── Prepares a pipeline that:
-       │     └── Cleans the data (fills blanks, fixes formats) │     └── Converts text into numbers so the computer can understand │     └── Scales numbers so they’re easier to work with │
+       │     └── Cleans the data (fills blanks, fixes formats) │     └── Converts categorical features into numbers as ML only understand numbers │     └── Scales numbers at common
+       │
        ├── Separates both files into:
        │     - Input data (what we use to make predictions) │     - Output data (what we want to predict)
        │
-       ├── Learns from the training input data (fits the tool) │
+       ├── Learns from the training input data
+       │
-       ├── Uses the same tool to prepare the test input data │
+       ├── Uses the pipeline to prepare the test input data │
        ├── Combines the inputs and outputs into:
        │     - Final training set
        │     - Final test set
        │
-       ├── Saves the tool (called "preprocessor") in a file so it can be reused │
+       ├── Saves it as "preprocessor" in a file so it can be reused │
        └── Gives back:
              - The final training data
              - The final test data
-             - The path where the tool was saved (preprocessor.pkl)
+             - The path where the pkl file was saved (preprocessor.pkl)
 ```

 ### 🤖 Model Training Flow